intrinsicbits/pdq-vue/README.md

 - Weather Forecast with Skycons
 - World Clock with dual-time

+Todo List

+- A night vision mode that will turn the background black and use red for all text and icon displays
+- Scheduled rotating background images
+- Stock Index / Bitcoin price module

 ![image](https://user-images.githubusercontent.com/67282/51092349-08d9fa80-174b-11e9-8105-0d7c72c90ef5.png)

 A setup that shows bus times, weather, and world clock for Pacific time and Korea time.